intel/rohd/doc/Architecture.md

 ## Major Concepts

 ### Logic
 The `Logic` is the fundamental "wire" that connects signals throughout a hardware design.
 It behaves very similarly to a `logic` in SystemVerilog.
 It has a fixed creation-time-defined width.
-At any point in time, it has one value of type `LogicValues`.
+At any point in time, it has one value of type `LogicValue`.
 A `Logic` can be connected to up to one source, and any number of destinations.
 All connections must be the same width.

 Any time the source of a `Logic` changes, it propogates the change outwards to its destinations.
 There are various events that can be subscribed to related to signal value transitions on `Logic`.

-### LogicValues and LogicValue
-A `LogicValues` represents a multi-bit 4-value (`1`, `0`, `x`, `z`) static value.
+A `LogicValue` represents a multi-bit (including 0-bit and 1-bit) 4-value (`1`, `0`, `x`, `z`) static value.
 It is immutable.
-It can be thought of as an array of `LogicValue`s.

-A `LogicValue` is a single bit 4-value bit.

 ### Module
 The `Module` is the fundamental building block of hardware designs in ROHD.
 They have clearly defined inputs and outputs, and all logic contained within the module should connect either/both from inputs and to outputs.
 The ROHD framework will determine at `build()` time which logic sits within which `Module`.
 Any functional operation, whether a simple gate or a large module, is implemented as a `Module`.